-- 15.3.3a.14 Within 40m of a transmission line, whether people can be effectively shielded from electromagnetic effects. - 15.3.3a.15 In the Hazard (Flooding) Area, whether the size of the building or structure will impede the flow of flood waters. - 15.3.3a.16 In the Hazard (Flooding) Area, whether the building or associated works will accelerate, worsen or result in the erosion or inundation of the site, or any other site or building.

-15.3.3a.17 In the Hazard (Flooding) Area, whether the potential threat to the health and safety of people, property or the environment from flooding is avoided, remedied or mitigated.
+- 15.3.3a.1413 Within 40m of a transmission line, whether people can be effectively shielded from electromagnetic effects.
+Whether people can be effectively shielded from electromagnetic effects. - 15.3.3a.4514 In the Hazard (Flooding) Area, whether the size of the building or structure will impede the flow of flood waters. - 15.3.3a.4615 In the Hazard (Flooding) Area, whether the building or associated works will accelerate, worsen or result in the erosion or inundation of the site, or any other site or building. - 15.3.3a.4716 In the Hazard (Flooding) Area, whether the potential threat to the health and safety of people, property or the environment from flooding is avoided, remedied or mitigated.